NoviceLive/unish/readme.rst

 ------------

-Backup your original ~/.zshrc or ~/.bashrc if necessary, and then use the included makefile to prepare symbolic links.
+Backup your original ~/.zshrc or ~/.bashrc if necessary, and then use the included ``makefile`` to prepare symbolic links.

-You are done.
+And you are done.

 Contribution